nhsconnect/FHIR-NEWS2/pages/overview/overview_release_notes.md

 ## 1.0.0-alpha ##

-Initial release of the NEWS2 specification
+The initial release of the NEWS2 specification.